Are You Confident of the Diagnosis?

 Rarely, gout produces obtundation (if multiple joints are involved and there is fever).

 Look for (because the patient probably won’t mention) tophi (on elbows especially).
-Tophi also occur on ears, areas of trauma (shins), first MTP, distal interphalangeal joints (DIPs) of hands, and metacarpophalangeal joints (MCPs) (
+Tophi also occur on ears, areas of trauma (shins), first MTP, distal interphalangeal joints (DIPs) of hands, and metacarpophalangeal joints (MCPs) (Figure 1, Figure 2, Figure 3).
+Tophi can occur almost anywhere on or in the body.

 Also look for olecranon bursitis (“bag of water” overlying posterior elbow, but not in the elbow joint itself); however, gout is not the most common cause of olecranon bursitis (minor trauma is, but usually there is no inflammation in that case).
 Infection of the bursa is less common than gout, but is almost impossible to differentiate from gouty bursitis clinically; one needs to tap and culture to be sure.
 Early tophaceous deposition will present simply as thickening of the olecranon bursa tissues without palpable bursal fluid.